ibm-apiconnect/apic-hybrid-cloud-enablement/datapower-config/DataPower-Config-without-WebGUI.md

     `oc attach -it apic-rr-gw-0 -c datapower `

-  - Expose the WebGUI on OCP
+  - Expose the WebGUI on OCP  ***Optional***
     - Openshift console: Step 2 in [Enable DataPower webgui in cp4i and OCP](https://www.ibm.com/support/pages/enable-datapower-webgui-cp4i-and-ocp)

 ### Oops *!#^&
-  `additionalDomainConfig` is a singleton within each DataPower domain.
+  `additionalDomainConfig` is a singleton within each DataPower domain, including `default`.
 Every time you process an `additionalDomainConfig`, you will overwrite the previous.
 The moving finger having writ, cleans the slate.
 Create and process an empty `additionalDomainConfig`.
+Sample oops file: [datapower-config/samples/362-oops-default-ocp-additionalDomainConfig.yaml](./datapower-config/samples/362-oops-default-ocp-additionalDomainConfig.yaml)
   ```
   spec:
     gateway:                    <<---- for APIC on OCP
       additionalDomainConfig:
-      - name: "apiconnect"
+      - name: "apiconnect"      <<---- or "default"
   ```

   If you wish to retain the existing `additionalDomainConfig` settings, weave them in with the new.
 Remember, the sequence of ConfigMaps in `dpApp.config` is critical.